globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

-Swing-Tree will bind the `firstName` and `lastName` properties of the `PersonViewModel` to the `JTextField` components and will automatically update the `JTextField` components whenever the `firstName` or `lastName` properties change (their `set` methods are called).
+Swing-Tree will bind the `firstName` and `lastName` properties of the `PersonViewModel` to the `JTextField` components which will automatically update the `JTextField` components whenever the `firstName` or `lastName` properties change (their `set` methods are called or the view model field changes through a parent property).
-Conversely, whenever the user changes the text in the `JTextField` components the `firstName` and `lastName` properties will be updated as well, which will in turn trigger the `onAct` callbacks!
+Conversely, whenever the user changes the text in the `JTextField` components the `firstName` and `lastName` properties will be updated as well, which will cause their *wither* methods to also change the `fullName` property.
-In this example the `onAct` change listener will set the `fullName` property, which will automatically translate to the corresponding `JTextField` component in the UI.
+And this change to the `fullName` property will then trigger the `onChange` callbacks registered by the corresponding `JTextField` component in the UI that actually displays the full name.

 The powerful thing about this example is that we managed to affect the state of the UI (the full name) without